EugeneTolstikhin/udacity-carnd-capstone/Writeup.md

     ```

     The explained part is not obvious from the code above.
 So how it works from the code perspective: The module ```Traffic light detector``` is subscribed to the message ```/image_color``` and manipulate with the received data inside the callback ```image_cb(self, msg)```.
 The nearest (the next one in the vehicle's route) traffic light's state is extracted to be able to understand what colour of traffic light is now.
 The proper waypoint or -1 is published to ```/traffic_waypoint``` message, which is read inside [waypoint_updater.py](./ros/src/waypoint_updater/waypoint_updater.py) where the further decision regarding keeping the speed or decelerating is triggered.

-## Other modules
-All other modules are not necessary to be modified to make the project work.